-If that sounds confusing, it's because it kinda is.
+If that sounds confusing, it's because it kind of is.
 Thankfully, it's only really important for chemists and researchers to understand.
 For consumers, what's important is how these slight differences alter delta-8-THC's effects.

 Delta-8-THC's psychotropic effects are a touchy subject.
 Some may argue that it doesn't get you "high" in the same manner as THC, while others suggest that the high is just different, usually describing it as more mellow and relaxed.

-Technically, delta-8-THC has very similar psychotropic effects that are, as we mentioned earlier, about half as strong as delta-9's.
-Delta-8 also has a strong affinity for the CB-1 receptors that affect the brain and central nervous systems.
+Technically, delta-8-THC may have very similar psychotropic effects that are, as we mentioned earlier, about half as strong as delta-9's.
+Delta-8 may also have a strong affinity for the CB-1 receptors that affect the brain and central nervous systems.
 So, in all aspects of the phrase, yes, delta-8-THC will get you high.

 But those who have tried it are right to differentiate between the two psychoactive cannabinoids.
 Delta-8's effects are thought to be less "hazy" or "sedating," which may make it a better therapeutic option for those that are too sensitive to regular THC-based therapies.

 Research hasn't exactly taken a deep dive into delta-8, so we are mostly relying on anecdotal reports about it's psychoactive differences for now.
 Still, there are limited studies that help explain the minor cannabinoid's great therapeutic potential.